-The 105th World Congress will be held in Montreal, Canada August 1 – 8, 2020 (esperanto2020.ca).
+The 105th World Congress is scheduled to be held in Montreal, Canada August 1 – 8, 2020 (esperanto2020.ca).
 As of April 2, 2020, 824 people from 57 countries have registered.
 Read more about Esperanto and the 105th Congress on the Government of Canada website at https://www.noslangues-ourlanguages.gc.ca/en/blogue-blog/esperanto-eng.

 From: eo.wikipedia.org There are now (April 2, 2020) 277 069 Wikipedia articles in Esperanto with 117 366 unique visitors per month (plus 33 572 by mobile phone).

 One of the most practical current uses of Esperanto is the “Pasporta Servo” (pasportaservo.org).
 This is a listing of 974 Esperanto speakers in 81 countries who are prepared to host Esperanto speaking travellers.
 If you are familiar with Airbnb, the Pasporta Servo is similar but without the cost.
 Travel becomes much less expensive when accommodation is free.
 It is a win-win arrangement.
 Hosts enjoy meeting Esperanto-speaking travellers from around the world.
 In addition to saving money, guests often get useful inside information about the area they are visiting from a friendly local resident.

 China Radio International (esperanto.cri.cn) and Polish Internet Radio (pola-retradio.org) regularly broadcast news from around the world in Esperanto.
 Transcripts of the broadcasts are often available so students can both read and hear the news.